Getting pregnant with IBD

 Assisted Reproductive Technology

 In vitro fertilization (IVF) is a helpful option for women with IBD who are unable to conceive.
 Since IVF bypasses the fallopian tubes, any scarring due to prior surgery should not affect the results.
+IVF is used three times more often in women with UC who have a history of J-pouch surgery.

 When it's time to see a fertility specialist